Insurance Adjuster Response Time for Hurricane Claim - CarAccidentAttorney.com

 The First Offer Usually Isn’t The Best Offer

-As we’ve already established, there is a pathway toward an insurance payment within 90 days of initiating your claim.
+As we’ve already established, there is a pathway toward an insurance payment within 90 days of initiating your hurricane damage claim.
 The problem is this: if you accept a payment, you will be required to waive your rights to any additional payment, meaning that if you don’t get the full amount of money you deserve, you will not be entitled to ask for more — even if new information arises down the road, or you realize that you are in a difficult financial position once you’ve used all of the funds.
 Therefore, it is important to take the necessary steps to maximize your claim and get the money you deserve.

 Throughout the claims process, your attorney will work with insurance adjusters to investigate claims and ensure your rights are protected.
 Whether the case involves medical bills, property damage, or personal injury claims, your legal team will navigate the entire process while adhering to state law.